jrpereirajr/iris-fhirfy/README.md

 5. Use the `ctrl+alt+f` (or `cmd+alt+f` on macOS) keyboard shortcut or find the "FHIRfy Analyzer: Show" command to open the extension.
 6. Enjoy analyzing FHIR data directly within Visual Studio Code!

+# Limitations

+This project is currently in an experimental phase, and as such, it is expected to produce incorrect or unusual results.
+Our primary objective at this stage is to test the fundamental concept of harnessing the capabilities of LLMs to assist developers in converting generic healthcare data into the FHIR standard.

+It's worth noting that we have only worked with very basic and straightforward structured data thus far.

+While expecting code to convert unstructured generic healthcare data, such as clinical notes, may be a challenging endeavor, the technical analysis report provided by the tool can still be valuable for developers seeking to understand the data they are working with.

+Furthermore, it's important to emphasize that certain critical topics, such as data privacy and security, are not addressed within the scope of this project.
+These areas must be addressed in future research and development.

+# Future work

+- Create metrics for test performance on differents LLM providers and/or aproaches
+- Train a PPI model to alert possible PPI leaks in healthcare sample data sent to LLMs providers
+- Try frameworks like langchain, llamaindex and crew.ia
+- Try multimodel LLMs - image and audio as input

 # Dream team